 An Indicator of Academic Growth and Development (IAGD) is the specific evidence, with a quantitative target, that will demonstrate whether the SLO was met.
 The SLO must include multiple, differentiated IAGDs.
-One half (22.5%) of the IAGDs used as evidence of whether goals/objectives are met shall not be determined by a single, isolated standardized test score, but shall be determined through the comparison of data across assessments administered over time, including the state test for those teaching tested grades and subjects or another standardized indicator for other grades and subjects where available.
-A state test can be used only if there are interim assessments that lead to that test, and such interim assessments shall be included in the overall score for those teaching tested grades and subjects.
-Those without an available standardized indicator will select an additional non-standardized indicator.
+One half (22.5%) of the IAGDs used as evidence of whether goals/objectives are met shall not be determined by a single, isolated standardized test score, but shall be determined through the comparison of data across standardized assessments administered over time.